jun76/raggify/raggify/README.md

 "rerank_provider": null,
 ```

-To use the following features, additional installation from the Git repository is required.
+To use the following features, additional installation is required.

 🖼️ local CLIP